 Pilot Program to accelerate the safe integration of drones in into the national airspace.

-Rick Lusk is the Founder and Director of the UAS Research Center at Oak Ridge National Laboratory.
+Rick Lusk is the owner of Oculus Deus, LLC, a Service-Disabled Veteran-Owned Small Business (SDVOSB) that provides strategic guidance and assistance for commercial and governmental Unmanned System use.
+He is the Founder and former Director of the UAS Research Center at Oak Ridge National Laboratory.
 His first implementation of unmanned aircraft was while serving as a Marine Corps intelligence officer during the Gulf War in 1991.
-With more than 30 years of professional experience, he is an expert in designing and planning integrated technology platforms and managing their creation and transformation into comprehensive, authoritative, and intuitive decision support systems.

 Joey Stidham, CEO of Stidham Reconstruction and Investigation, has over 20 years of Law Enforcement experience, a retired KSP trooper and private investigator.
 As a Kentucky State Trooper he worked over 400 traffic collisions and was on the scene assisting of countless others, giving him invaluable experience in the real world of accident investigation.
 Trained as a traffic collision reconstructionist, he has the knowledge and experience to determine why and how accidents occur.
 Over the past 20 years Mr. Stidham has advanced his training to the highest levels in the field and the has acquired the technology for SRI to make them one of the most advance companies in the nation in their knowledge and capabilities.
 Mr. Stidham and have been on the forefront of utilizing drone technologies for forensics purposes.
 They now use drones to create 3-D forensic maps and models of crime scenes, traffic collision scenes, and vehicles.
 This saves them valuable man hours and can be done from the safety of the shoulder of the roadway.
 The accuracy of these models is 1 millimeter.